StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/export-a-case-to-misp.md

-# How to Manually Export a Case to MISP
+# How to Export a Case to MISP

 This topic provides step-by-step instructions for manually exporting a [case](../cases/about-cases.md) to [MISP](https://www.misp-project.org/) in TheHive.